 Use the controls in the lower right corner of the map to zoom in and out.
 Hover over a point on the trail to see the corresponding elevation on the chart below, or vice versa.
 The hiker symbol indicates the proposed start and the flag represents the proposed finish.

-It takes the average hiker between 6 to 8 hours to complete this trek, depending on how long one wishes to linger at the top to enjoy the views.
+It takes the average hiker between 6 to 8 hours to complete this trek, depending on one's speed and on how long one wishes to linger at the top to enjoy the views.
 Views are definitely the main attractions of this excursion.
 In the distance, to the south, you see the Sierra de la Laguna, the highest mountain range in the state of Baja California Sur.
 To the east, you take in the full view of La Ventana Bay.
 To the west, is the Bay of La Paz and its sandbar, the Mogote.
 Farther in the distance, you can make out the beginnings of the Sierra de la Giganta, the mountain range that extends to the town of Loreto, the former Spanish Jesuit Mission that once was the capital of the entire peninsula.
 To the north and slightly east is the steep, rugged Isla Cerralvo, recently renamed Jacques Cousteau Island, after the French oceanographer that famously described the Sea of Cortez as the aquarium of the world.

-This hike starts on a section of the dirt road that is behind and west of Rancho Chivato, near the San Rafael and La Miseria mines that were operated by the Orynski family in the 1800s.
+This hike starts on a section of the dirt road that is west of Rancho Chivato, near the San Rafael and La Miseria mines that were operated by the Orynski family in the 1800s.
 For those wanting to extend the length of this hike, it is a pleasant stretch in cooler, early morning hours to start from Rancho Chivato and walk the dirt road until reaching the trailhead.

 Once on the trail itself, and before beginning the true ascent, you pass by ruins of a settlement used by hunter-gatherers of long ago.
 Later, this site was used as a small ranch for miners.